jivaniyash/Google-The-Path-to-Insights-Data-Models-and-Pipelines-Coursera-Project/README.md

 ---

-This is the planning phase of the project.
+This is the data-gathering phase of the project.
 Phase 2 -

 ### Project Background & Scenario-